Close Modal×

 - Visual content, especially videos, are proven to be more effective and engaging than textual content.
 The best option is a website on which you can upload videos for your potential clients to watch and learn about your services and listings.

-- Start off on the right foot and save yourself a headache by setting up your website analytics and prioritizing Search Engine Optimization when you build your real estate website.
+- Start off on the right foot and save yourself a headache by setting up your website analytics (GA4 and Search Console) and prioritizing Search Engine Optimization when you build your real estate website.
 When set up properly, analytics will help you understand what is working and what isn’t working for lead generation, including which pages are effective and which are not.
 Proper SEO practices will make your website easier to find for potential clients when they run a web search to find a real estate agent.
-Be sure to optimize for location, so clients seeking you in the area will be sure to find you and contact you.

 - In business, looking professional is important if you want to be taken seriously.
 The same concept applies to your website.
 Your website design should be engaging and visually impressive, because it is your online representation of yourself and your work.
 A top-notch website design will be worth its weight in gold when your engagement and credibility with website visitors and readers begins to grow.